Miss Earth 2023

 Miss Earth 2023 was the 23rd edition of the Miss Earth pageant, held at the Vạn Phúc City Water Music Square in Ho Chi Minh City, Vietnam, on December 22, 2023.

 Mina Sue Choi of South Korea crowned Drita Ziri of Albania as her successor at end of the event.
-This edition was the first time Albania has won the pageant, and its first crown in the Big Four international beauty pageants.
+This edition was the first time Albania has won the pageant, and its first crown in the Big Four beauty pageants.
 At 18 years and 210 days, Ziri became the youngest winner of Miss Earth.
 She surpassed the inaugural titleholder Catharina Svensson, who won as Miss Earth 2001 at the age of 19.
 Crowned in the same event are Yllana Aduana of the Philippines as Miss Earth-Air, Đỗ Thị Lan Anh of Vietnam as Miss Earth-Water, and Cora Bliault of Thailand as Miss Earth-Fire.

 The competition also featured the debut of the Long Beach Pearl crown, which is made of gold and eighty-seven pearls and gemstones.